 Could eating little or nothing open the pores?
 Lib wondered.
 Sharpen the sense?

 Lib’s obsession with Anna’s physical state makes her a poor detective.
 Lib is a creature of the body, embarrassed by her own appetite in front of her famished charge.
 She eats anyway.
 She cannot help it.
 The idea of using her own body, her own disappearance, as a weapon is foreign to her; it takes her far too long to see what the reader sees; that Anna is dying, that she has specific reasons for her choices, and that her community already saw her, in a sense, as invisible or worse (of course, as with The Girls, sex is at the root of it all).
-It’s not just Anna’s emaciation that is making her feel so alive, but the psychological control she feels she has.
+It’s not just Anna’s emaciation that is making her feel so alive, but the psychological control she has.
 Anna’s fast sanctifies her, makes her worthy of notice and love, in a way that simply being a young girl in a deeply regressive, unimaginably misogynist culture would never have otherwise.

 While Anna’s physical diminishing in The Wonder makes her into a sort of blissed-out martyr, Evie and the other girls get thinner as The Girls meanders towards its bloody end — Evie’s two-week absence brings their hunger into relief when she returns — as if their physical health connects them to any lingering morality.
 It’s hard for Cline to make the leap from their dangerous play to their psychotic descent into child-murder (and indeed, the novel’s focus shies away from the uglier realities of the Manson Family).
 Perhaps that’s because brutality at the hands of those who are meant to be avatars of purity remains incomprehensible, unsayable, in a white supremacist society.

-Indeed, the way “the girls” act out isn’t necessarily intrinsic to all female adolescence, but rather a specific kind of female adolescence.
+Indeed, the Cline’s girls act out isn’t necessarily intrinsic to all female adolescence, but rather a specific kind of female adolescence.
 Like the show Girls, which was criticized for claiming universality, The Girls is preoccupied with whiteness and its discontents.
 The thread that connects the behavior of virtuous Anna and sullen Evie arises as a response to the dictates of a Western, Christian society that places expectation on its young women to toe a perfect line between desirable and chaste.
 Their struggle, sparked by nascent sexuality, is between being subjects of their own lives and objects of the male gaze, between the pit and the pedestal.
 At Hazlitt, reviewing The Girls, Morgan Jenkins asks whether “boredom in literature is another form of white privilege.”
-She writes of the protagonists of novels like this one and The Virgin Suicides “they are the standard for beauty, purity, and innocence, and they reject that world by disappearing.
+She writes of the protagonists of novels like this one and The Virgin Suicides: “they are the standard for beauty, purity, and innocence, and they reject that world by disappearing.
 For women of color, it is the opposite, and that makes all the difference.”

 It’s a strange turn after the and almost unbearable psychological detail that suffused the preceding pages — but perhaps the fantastic aspect of YA fiction, the genre that young women read to escape and reflect on their lives, is an appropriate way to end a tale about the hunger many young women feel to transcend the immense weight that has been placed on their bodies.